celsohlsj/amazonia_deforestation/README.md

 - We adopted 1985 as the baseline for the initial area of the old-growth forest;
 - Once cleared, a forest pixel remains cleared; for mapping the dynamics of secondary forests, access: https://github.com/celsohlsj/gee_brazil_sv.

-## Associated Publications:
-#### The map was used in the following manuscript:
-Silveira, M.V.
-F., Silva-Junior, C.H.L., Anderson, L.O., Aragão, L.E.O.C.
-Amazon fires in the 21st century: the year of 2020 in evidence.
-Global Ecology and Biogeography (2022). https://doi.org/XXXXXXXXXXXXXXXXXX

-#### For script and dataset, please use the following reference:
-Silveira, M.V.
-F., Silva-Junior, C.H.L., Anderson, L.O., Aragão, L.E.O.C.
-Amazon fires in the 21st century: the year of 2020 in evidence.
-Global Ecology and Biogeography (2022). doi: XXXXXXXXXXXXXXXXXX

 ## Dataset access
 #### The final data layers (v1; 1986-2020 period) based on MapBiomas Amazonia Collection 3 can be accessed from the Zenodo repository: https://zenodo.org/record/6808579